101 Reasons Why Water Baptism is Not Necessary to be Saved

 Thesis: We are saved by the grace (gift) of God through a living faith, via the agency (baptism) of the Holy Spirit because of the life, death, and resurrection of Jesus.

 Water baptism is a most important part of the Christian life.
-Since the earliest days, baptism has been consistently practiced by Christians to confirm their faith and relationship to Father, Son, And Holy Spirit.
+Since the earliest days, baptism has been consistently practiced by Christians to confirm their faith and relationship with the Father, Son, And Holy Spirit.
 Certainly a person with a sincere saving faith will be baptized (or if they were baptized as an infant will acknowledge and cherish that fact).
 Water baptism is a physical act that testifies to a spiritual event.
 But does the actual act of being baptized get one to heaven?

 Christians sometimes assume that whenever they see the term baptism, that it is referring to water baptism.
 This is not always a correct understanding.
 The New Testament uses the term baptism in four different ways: baptism by water, by the Holy Spirit, and by fire (Matthew 3:11, etc.).
 It also uses it as a metaphor for the association believers have in Christ's death (Romans 6:4, etc.).

 Items 1 through 41 are concerned with how we are saved, that is how we get to heaven.